 Your claim for Universal Credit will include help with your rent – called a housing costs element.
-The whole of your Universal Credit award will be paid to you and it will be your responsibility to budget and pay your rent from your Universal Credit and any other income you may have.
+The whole of your Universal Credit award will be paid to you, and it will be your responsibility to budget and pay your rent from your Universal Credit and any other income you may have.

 There is a system, however, called ‘managed payments’ (or ‘APAs’) where the housing costs element included in your Universal Credit assessment can be paid directly to Stockport Homes in limited circumstances.

-You can ask the Job Centre to set you up on ‘managed payments’ if you believe you would struggle to pay the rent yourself because of your circumstances.
+You could ask the Job Centre to set you up on ‘managed payments’ if you believed you would struggle to pay the rent yourself because of your circumstances.
 You will need to explain what problems you have that makes it difficult for you to cope with paying the rent yourself.
 If you would like the DWP to consider this, you can ask your Job Centre work coach at your first appointment after your claim for Universal Credit, or at any time after this.

 You can ring 0800 328 5644 to make an appointment at the Job Centre or you can make the request via your online account.

-‘Managed payments’ can also be requested by your landlord where your rent account goes into arrears and you owe at least two months’ rent.
+‘Managed payments’ can also be requested by your landlord where your rent account goes into arrears, and you owe at least two months’ rent.